How to Create a CAR Method Resume (and Why You Should)

 Get inspired by taking a look at more resume summary examples.

-Build your most impressive resume with Teal
+Build an impressive CAR method resume with Teal

 The framework itself is simple, but applying it to your own history and qualifications can seem a little more challenging—especially when touting your own wins and contributions feels unnatural.